robstave/Meowcards/cards/go/go-qz2-a.md

 What is the main advantage of Go's channels over traditional mutex-based synchronization?

-A) Lower memory usage
+- A. Lower memory usage
-B) Higher-level abstraction that encourages safer concurrent designs
+- B. Higher-level abstraction that encourages safer concurrent designs
-C) Faster execution
+- C. Faster execution
-D) Automatic deadlock detection
+- D. Automatic deadlock detection

 ### Back

-**B) Higher-level abstraction that encourages safer concurrent designs**
+**B. Higher-level abstraction that encourages safer concurrent designs**

 Channels follow the principle "Don't communicate by sharing memory; share memory by communicating," leading to more maintainable and less error-prone concurrent code.

 **Channels vs Mutexes**:
 - **Channels**:
   - Designed for communication between goroutines by passing messages, avoiding shared state entirely.
-  - Simplify synchronization by eliminating the need for explicit locking and unlocking.
   - Ideal for "easy stuff" like producer-consumer patterns, fan-out/fan-in workflows, and signaling between goroutines.

 - **Mutexes**:
   - Used for protecting shared memory by enforcing mutual exclusion.
-  - Require careful handling to avoid deadlocks, race conditions, and other concurrency bugs.
   - Necessary for low-level synchronization or when shared state cannot be avoided.

 **When to Use Channels**: